Boost

 The goal

-The project team sought a solution that:
+The project team sought an energy solution that:

 The solution